FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 import edu.wpi.first.wpilibj2.command.SubsystemBase;
 import com.ctre.phoenix.motorcontrol.can.WPI_TalonSRX;
 ```
 this part imports the necessary packages for our code.
 In this case, we are importing the `SubsystemBase` class, which our DriveSubsystem inherits from, and the `WPI_TalonSRX` class, which interfaces with the motors that we're using.
+Physically, a TalonSRX is a motor controller which we use to run the motor.
 ```java
 private final WPI_TalonSRX m_leftLeader = new WPI_TalonSRX(7);
 private final WPI_TalonSRX m_leftFollower = new WPI_TalonSRX(2);